bevyengine/bevy-website/content/learn/book/graphics/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}
-TODO: Provide an overview of the different types of graphics in Bevy.
+* Provide an overview of the different types of graphics in Bevy.

-TODO: create a hello world for graphics, pointing to the Assets chapter.
+* Create a hello world for graphics, pointing to the Assets chapter.
+{% end %}